SainaPatel/Team_9_Heroku_Shopping_Cart_-_AWS_NoSQL_Service/Saina_Patel/README.md

 4. Created Nodejs and Angularjs API's for removeFromCart()
 5. Replicated our database and tested it for partition tolerance by changing inbound traffic of one instance.
 6. Tested end-to end working of our entire application (i.e. all api's) on heroku and aws.
+7. I created a load balancer and kept all the three instances I had created behind the load balancer.
+Then I kept the link of load balancer in our application and tested it on heroku.
+Our application works proper end- to - end.